Starsm7/CN-SDE/README.md

 ## Introduction

 We have provided the code for implementing causal networks and causal consistency, bidirectional SDEs, as well as the simulated dataset, respectively.
+If you are interested in CN-SDE, please look forward to updates after the official release!

 ## Issues/Pull Requests/Feedbacks